cogmaster-stats/python-cogstats/_sources/basic_statistics.txt

 .. sidebar:: **Separator**

-   Although this is a 'CSV' file, the separator is ";".
+   Although it is a 'CSV' file, the separator is ";".

 |